steffest/AmiBase/README.md

 ####TODO:
 Lately some ES6 and ES7 features have sneaked in.
-So... let's asume this is modern browser only then...
+So... let's assume this is modern browser only then...
 Then I might as well go all the way and strip all legacy, no?

+- Add "Leave out" principle
+- allow in-system editing of static content structures